styleguidist/react-styleguidist/docs/Configuration.md

 See example in the [cookbook](Cookbook.md#how-to-change-styles-of-a-style-guide).

 > **Note:** Using a function allows access to theme variables as seen in the example below.
 See available [theme variables](https://github.com/styleguidist/react-styleguidist/blob/master/src/client/styles/theme.ts).
-The returned object remains the same as the styles.
+The returned object folows the same format as when configured as a litteral.

 ```javascript
 module.exports = {